William B. Martin, Jr., professor of chemistry emeritus, died Wednesday, Jan. 5, 2011. He was 87.

 At his retirement in 1989, colleague Tom Werner remarked that Martin was “hitting the tape running.”
 Martin had recently published in the leading chemical journal, directed the research of more students than any other department member (co-authoring conference papers with five) and had organized regional meetings of the American Chemical Society.

-He served for 20 years as chairman of the student exchange with the Swiss Federal Institute of Technology.
+He served for 20 years as chair of the student exchange with the Swiss Federal Institute of Technology.
 He was one of the first two faculty members elected to the College’s Board of Trustees, serving two five-year terms.

 He was active in the American Chemical Society and a member for 62 years.
 He co-developed Project Mercury for the eastern New York section of ACS to train underemployed and high school dropouts for employment as chemical technicians for local businesses.